abiodunjames/hubofcode/about.md

 ---
-title: About Samuel James - Engineering Manager & Technical Writer
+title: About
 permalink: "/about/"
-author: Samuel James
+author: James Samuel
 layout: post
-description: Samuel James is an Engineering Manager at Reddit with expertise in software engineering, team building, DevOps, and cloud architecture.
-Learn about his background and connect.
+description: James Samuel is an Engineering Manager at Reddit with expertise in software engineering, team building and growth engineering
 image: "/images/logo.png"
 ---

-Hi, I'm [Samuel James](https://www.linkedin.com/in/samuel-james-abiodun/) (also known as James Samuel Abiodun).
-I build and scale software teams.
+Hi, I'm [James Samuel](https://www.linkedin.com/in/samuel-james-abiodun/), I build and scale software teams.

 ## What I Do